Rob-Bartel/atlas-arcana/README.md

 _Atlas Arcana_ is a terrain-based 2D procedural map generator built in Godot.
 Each map is unique, with polygonal regions rich with mountains, forests, prairies, swamps, jungles, and deserts.

+## HOW TO USE

+* Adjust the Basic and/or Advanced Generation values and hit the [Generate Map] button.
+* Use the Display Controls to alter how the map is displayed.
+* Click the Screenshot to download a PNG image of your map.
+* Click the Export Map button to download a text file containing data about your map (including polygon shapes, region information, and a 3d heightmap).

 Try it out on Itch: https://arcane-games.itch.io/atlas-arcana

 <footer>